 “They would ask me ‘how are you?’ and I would always say I’m hungry,” he laughed.

 In 2017, Matos made the move from the Dominican Republic to the United States.
 Saying it was one of the most difficult decisions of his life is an understatement.
-He lived in his mom’s house but his dad only lived about four houses away.
-He has a total of seven siblings, five from his dad’s side, two from his mom’s side, so he never lacked someone to talk to.
+He lived in his mom’s house but his dad only lived four houses away.
+He has a total of seven siblings, five from his dad’s side, two from his mom’s side, so Matos never lacked someone to talk to.
 He also spent a lot of time with aunts, uncles and his grandmother.

 Leaving his family behind was tough, but he knew he had to do it to pursue his dream of basketball while also getting a college degree.